Garoppolo leads surging 49ers past Jaguars 44-33

-The day wasn’t a total loss for the Jaguars (10-5), who clinched their first division title since 1999 earlier in the afternoon when Tennessee lost at home to the Rams.
-But the defeat dealt a big blow to Jacksonville’s hopes for a first-round bye.
-The Jaguars need to win next week and hope Pittsburgh loses twice to get a bye.
+“It’s awesome.
+Things are going good right now,” Garoppolo said.
+“There’s a buzz in the air.
+You can feel it as soon as you walk into the stadium.
+The crowd’s going nuts just in pregame.
+It’s exciting.
+It’s a nice thing to be a part of.”

-The 49ers (5-10) saw their playoff hopes die a long time ago during an 0-9 start but the mood and play around the team changed dramatically after Garoppolo was inserted into the starting lineup earlier this month following a midseason trade from New England.
+Garoppolo has been the major reason for the turnaround for the 49ers (5-10) since being inserted into the starting lineup earlier this month following a midseason trade from New England.

-He has led San Francisco to four straight wins but this one might have been the most impressive, considering the quality of Jacksonville’s defense.
-The Jaguars came into the game having allowed the fewest points and yards passing in the league, while recording the most sacks.
+He has led San Francisco to four straight wins, but this one might have been the most impressive, considering the quality of Jacksonville’s defense.
+The Jaguars came into the game having allowed the fewest points and yards passing in the league, while making the most sacks.

+“Since Jimmy G got here things have been a lot different,” running back Carlos Hyde said.
+“Things have been feeling really good around here.
+It’s been a good vibe.
+That energy in the locker room right now is really good.
+Guys are teeing off that and ready to play.”

 Garoppolo carved Jacksonville up, completing 21 for 30 passes for 242 yards with TD throws to George Kittle and Trent Taylor as San Francisco pulled away in the second half.
 Garoppolo improved to 6-0 in his career as a starter.